gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 Working outside of the data layer also means foregoing the optimizations provided by transformer plugins, like:

 - [`gatsby-image`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-image) (speedy optimized images),
-- [`gatsby-transformer-sharp`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-sharp) (provides queryable fields for processing your images in a variety of ways including resizing, cropping, and creating responsive images)
+- [`gatsby-transformer-sharp`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-sharp) (provides queryable fields for processing your images in a variety of ways including resizing, cropping, and creating responsive images),
 - ... the whole Gatsby ecosystem of official and community-created [transformer plugins](/plugins/?=transformer).

 Another difficulty added when working with unstructured data is that your data fetching code becomes increasingly hairy when you source directly from multiple locations.